 The practice had systems and processes for learning, quality assurance and continuous improvement.
 These included audits of patient care records, disability access, radiographs, antimicrobial prescribing, and infection prevention and control.
-Staff kept records of the results of these audits and the resulting action plans and improvements.
+Improvements were needed to the auditing protocols to ensure areas of improvement are appropriately identified and action plans created to drive improvement.
+In addition, all audits should be undertaken in accordance with current guidelines.